LeClubSandwichStudio/LaCOOLBoard/README.md

 															 										   Hour > hourHigh
 															 			   the actor will be off when : Hour == hourLow AND Minute >= minuteLow Hour>hourLow

+                                                  /!\ NOTE  that if both primaryType and secondaryType are valid : the actor will be in mixed mode : it will need to valid both Time and measurment conditions to go on or off

 	Act[i].low:[rangeLow,timeLow,hourLow,minuteLow] : this array contains the values previously described:
 													  -rangeLow is the minimum of the range at which